hbkworld/streaming-spec/complex_types.md

 Several amplitude values over the frequency.
-We combine array, struct and base types.
+We combine array, struct and base data types.

 In addition we introduce the `function` object which helps the client to inteprete the data.